-What Are Maintenance Contributions (Or Maintenance Fees)?
+What Are Maintenance Fees?

-The main purpose of the fees collected is for the upkeeping of the estate.
-The model of maintenance contribution is very similar to HDB’s Service & Conservancy Charges (S&CC) with a couple of key differences.
-The first is that while the government does provide some subsidies to support town councils in the maintenance of the estates, strata property owners do not receive any government subsidies when it comes to maintaining their private compounds.
+While the government provides some subsidies to support town councils in the maintenance of public housing estates, strata property owners do not receive any government subsidies when it comes to maintaining their private compounds.
 Strata property owners also have the autonomy and responsibility to collectively make decisions on maintenance-related matters for their estate, such as to make repairs or enhancements to existing facilities.
-Lastly, instead of town councils, management corporations are engaged to ensure the effective and efficient allocation of funds.
+Lastly, instead of a town council, a management corporation (MCST) is engaged to ensure the effective and efficient allocation of funds.

 The maintenance contribution can be split into two forms – management fund and sinking fund.